Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Experiments

 \subsection{Classification Robustness in Out-domain Conditions}

 We further explored the impact of synthetic samples from \textit{\M} on diagnostic robustness in out-domain settings using the carotid dataset.
 Training data of the sequence generator consisted of labeled ID and unlabeled OD subsets.
 We added the hospital identifier in the descriptive text of the ID data to condition the domain distribution.
 For the OD data, which did not contain the diagnostic class label, we padded the corresponding conditioning vector with zeros, while solely preserving hospital IDs to form descriptive texts.
-As shown in Table~\ref{tab:results_od}, the average accuracy and AUROC of three classifiers display better results on the \textit{Real-finetune} and \textit{Joint-train} paradigms compared to the \textit{Baseline}.
+As shown in Table~\ref{tab:results_od}, the average accuracy and AUROC of all eleven classifiers display better results on the \textit{Real-finetune} and \textit{Joint-train} paradigms compared to the \textit{Baseline}, with most of the improvements showing statistical significance ($p < 0.05$).
 It validates that diagnostic robustness can be enhanced with the aid of \textit{\M} in scenarios where we only have access to unlabeled cases from additional medical centers due to limited resources.